georgewalton/Sandals/README.md

 </tr>
 </table>

 Checkboxes, radio buttons, spin boxes, scale bars, and option menus can all be applied as decorators in a similar way.
+They are also located in whatever context manager (window, stack or flow) the function is defined in.
 For example, here is a simple implementation of a check box to change a boolean;

 ```python